ss1699/SQL-Inventory-Management/README.md

 # SQL-Inventory-Management
-SQL-based inventory management system inspired by real-world problems from Amazon
+SQL-based inventory management system inspired by real-world datasets from companies like **Amazon, Google, and Tesla**.